Johann Heinrich Reindert van den Noort 1940

 1956.
 Goes to the Automotive Technical School in Apeldoorn and follows here a technical education.

 1958.
-Paints his first oil painting “Autumn scape” 50 x 60 cm in an abstract style.
+Visit regular the studio of the expressionist painter Jan Roeland and paints his first oil painting “Autumn scape” 50 x 60 cm in an abstract style.

 1962.
 Goes into military service at the automotive technical department and follows a pottery course during the service and makes a number of ceramic sculptures.
 Sails in his free time in a sailboat and often participates in sailing regatta’s.